goforj/execx/README.md

 ### <a id="setsid"></a>Setsid

-Setsid starts the child in a new session, detaching it from the controlling terminal.
+Setsid starts the child in a new session, detaching it from the terminal.

 ```go
 out, _ := execx.Command("printf", "ok").Setsid(true).Output()